 - Record Keeping: Employers must maintain records for at least three (3) years (§ 907).

 Permitted?
-Yes, Delaware employees and employers may end their business relationship at short notice or without notice for any reason other than:
+Yes, Delaware employees and employers may end their business relationship for nearly any reason.
+However, an at-will employment cannot be terminated for the following causes: